pixfabrik/magrathea/README.md

 - Cycle blending
 - Optimize cycling so we only touch the pixels that need to change
+- What to do during transition if there are different cycles between palettes?

 ## Expanding the ESLint configuration